Prevent server swamp

 When the server answers a request, it locks down the database for the duration of the computation phase.
 For normal operations, this is a successful strategy, because the server can "get in and out" quickly enough to avoid a backlog of requests.
 Abnormally large requests, however, can take seconds, sometimes even minutes.
 If frustrated users press CTRL+C and retry, the problem gets even worse because the server consumes more memory and responds even more slowly.

-To learn how to regulate the amount of work the Server accepts when resources become limited, see System resources.
+• The System resources section explains how to regulate the amount of work the P4 Server accepts when resources become limited.